monika-zajac-krypto/events-dao-app/README.md

 Documentation on Gitbook: https://eventdao.gitbook.io/eventdao/

-9. Recorded pitch ( please send it also to iwo@milkomeda.com)
+## 9. Recorded pitch ( please send it also to iwo@milkomeda.com)
 TODO: add a link

-10. Smart-contracts
+## 10. Smart-contracts
+Main smart contract for EventDAO is deployed on Milkomeda devnet at address `0x3C6B46819794e84C45A8435642174A4eA309e8e6` ([Link to the verified smart contract in the milkomeda BlockScount explorer](https://explorer-devnet-cardano-evm.c1.milkomeda.com/address/0x3C6B46819794e84C45A8435642174A4eA309e8e6/contracts#address-tabs))

-Smart contracts are located inside: [contracts/](contracts/)
+Smart contracts source code is located in: [contracts/](contracts/)

-To deploy smart contracts on milkomeda:
+### To deploy smart contracts on milkomeda:
 1. Prepare .env file similar to `example.env` with your private key (env. `PRIVATE_KEY=0x123...`)
 2. Run the following command `npx hardhat run scripts/deploy.js --network milkomeda`

-11. Frontend code (if applicable)
+## 11. Frontend code (if applicable)

 Front-end code is located in the [src/](src/) folder.
 The front-end has the following routes: